MarioLemus/java-objects/README.md

 # Java build-in objects practice

-In this repo we simply have a look in some of the objects that comes with java.
+In this repo we simply have a look in some of the objects that come with java.